yl3296/yl3296.github.io/_posts/2015-03-24-chart critique.md

 ####Let's improve it

-1. Reset the color range: 1)include all the rate value; 2) every range has values fell in it.
+1. Reset the color range: 1)include all the rate value; 2) every range has values falling in it.
 Then I use the most recent data set in Jan 2015 to improve by ggplot.
 ![rplotmap](https://cloud.githubusercontent.com/assets/10662777/7014656/a10ac9f0-dc95-11e4-9fc0-f6efc9b1dbfe.png)